onehungrymind/enterprisey-apps/README.md

 ## TODO FRONTEND
-- [ ] Load all four features into the dashboard
 - [ ] Fix the unit tests for the data features
 - [ ] Fix the unit tests for the state features
 - [ ] Fix the unit tests for the app features